Cross-doc allows you to easily pull in tables from other Coda docs so that you can annotate, review, or reference them as needed.

 Why arenât the new columns Iâve added in my source table automatically appearing in my sync table?

 While we will keep updating your row data, columns and column names hold constant from the initial sync table setup.
+If you want newly added columns in your source table to be automatically synced into your sync table, toggle on the Add newly found columns setting.
+Check out the section above to learn more about adjusting these settings.

 Where are my button columns?